6 Tips for interviewing candidates from the recruitment experts.

 Whether a candidate is successful or not you should always contact them to let them know the status of their application.
 By contacting the candidates, you can offer guidance as well as leaving a good impression of your company.
 Ignoring a candidate can leave them taking a big hit to their confidence as they may question what they did or didn’t do to be successful.

 Murray Recruitment are experts in recruitment for commercial, engineering and technical positions.
-The company has grown over the years with the strong ethos of finding the right person for the right job, therefore customer care and building relationships is our speciality.
+The company has grown over the years with the strong ethos of finding the right person for the right job, therefore customer care and building relationships are our specialities.
 If you would be interested in partaking in a workshop to enhance your interviewing skills, please email Emmab@murrayrecruitment.co.uk